codecop/ApprovalTests.c/README.md

 # ApprovalTests.c

-Plain/portable C 99 version of [Approval Tests](https://approvaltests.com/).
+Approval Tests for C99.
+This is a plain/portable C 99 version of [Approval Tests](https://approvaltests.com/).

 > Unit testing asserts can be difficult to use.
 Approval tests simplify this by taking a snapshot of the results, and confirming that they have not changed.
 >